oeh-tnf/JKU-Games-Page/mithelfen.md

 ## Got some spare time?
 Are you a talented Game-Master looking to host a few games?
 Do you have an idea for the perfect tournament we are missing and want to organize it?
 Are you a huge fan of LAN cables and want to share your expertise?
 Would you like to help us at the event with smaller tasks at the Infopoint, Games Rental, etc.?

-We are always happy for your support!
+We are always happy for your support!<br>
 If you can assist us at the event, simply hit us up via [games@oeh.jku.at](mailto:games@oeh.jku.at)!

-If you are thinking about joining your student union and organising events like this more regularly (among many other interesting jobs), feel free to hit up your <a class='dotted' href="https://oeh.jku.at/abschnitte/technik-und-naturwissenschaften">student union</a> or [tnf@oeh.jku.at](mailto:tnf@oeh.jku.at) - we will forward you to the right people!
+If you are thinking about joining your student union and organising events like this more regularly (among many other interesting jobs), feel free to hit up your <a class='dotted' href="https://oeh.jku.at/abschnitte/technik-und-naturwissenschaften">student union directly</a> or to contact us via [tnf@oeh.jku.at](mailto:tnf@oeh.jku.at) - we will forward you to the right people!